CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0401-Deploying cloud apps using Intune.md

 ### Task 1: Verify installed apps on SEA-WS1

+In this task you will verify which apps are installed on SEA-WS1 before deploying Microsoft 365 Apps.

 1. On **SEA-WS1**, on the taskbar, select **Start (1)** and then select the **Settings (2)** app.

     ![](../media/214.png)